Close

 What is meant by the term insurance premium?

-The term “insurance premium” refers to the amount of money an insured person or entity pays to an insurance company to maintain coverage under an insurance policy.
+The term “insurance premium” refers to the money an insured person or entity pays to an insurance company to maintain coverage under an insurance policy.
 It represents the cost of the protection provided by the policy and is determined based on various factors, including the type of insurance, coverage limits, and the insured’s risk profile.

 6